eddieguo-1128/DualDiff/README.md

 | P300            | BCI Competition III Dataset II / P300 Speller    | [P300 Speller](https://github.com/Manucar/p300-speller)                                    | 74.00% / 77.98% |
 | Brain-to-speech | Fourteen-channel EEG for Imagined Speech (FEIS)  | [FEIS](https://github.com/scottwellington/FEIS/tree/main)                                  | 6.37%    |

+**Note**:
-> *FEIS baseline is for a model trained on ALL subjects, but using only the THINKING stage.*
+- FEIS baseline is for a model trained on ALL subjects, but only the THINKING stage is used.

 > *TODO - Same question to 84.88% (SSVEP)?
 Is it for seen, unseen, or mixed subjects?*